DesktopWebAnalytics/DWAClassesLibrary/README.md

 ### LoadIcons

-This class allows you to load icons to a local cache.
+This class allows you to load icons to the local storage.

 ### Languages